Welcome to the Checklens GmbH website.

 The storage of the IP address for the duration of the session is necessary so that the website can be delivered to the calling computer.
 This data is deleted after the end of the session.
-Storage in log files takes place after anonymisation of the IP address to ensure the functionality of the website.
-The data also serves us to optimise the website and to ensure the security of our IT systems.
-This data is deleted after two months.
+Storage in log files takes place after without the collection of your IP address to ensure the functionality of the website.
+The data also serves us to optimize the website and to ensure the security of our IT systems.

 Longer storage is only carried out to the extent necessary to investigate detected attacks on our website and, in addition, only until the end of relevant limitation periods, statutory retention periods or any legal disputes in which the data is required as evidence.

 You have the possibility to subscribe to our newsletter via the newsletter provider sendinblue.This service has been checked and certified by TÜV-Rheinland with regard to its technical and organizational measures.
 An order data processing agreement has been concluded with the dispatch service provider in accordance with Art.
 28 GDPR.

 With the following information we will inform you about the contents of our newsletter, the registration, dispatch and statistical evaluation procedure as well as your rights.
 The legal basis for the processing of your personal data is your declaration of consent by means of a documented double-opt-in procedure (By subscribing to our newsletter and clicking the link in the confirmation e-mail, you agree to receive it and to the procedures described.
 After registration you will receive an e-mail, you agree to receive.
 After subscribing, you will receive an email asking you to confirm your registration.
 This confirmation is necessary to ensure that no one else can register with other people’s email addresses).